 And Caleb stilled the people before Moses, and said, Let us go up at once, and possess it; for we are well able to overcome it (Numbers 13:30).

 But by that time, the evil report that the ten gave, had affected the children of Israel (600,000 men - Exodus 12:37-38 - and then adding women and children we can readily have had a total of a few million people).
 Caleb (and Joshua - Numbers 14:6-8) could not turn the tide, resulting in the children of Israel being lost in the wilderness for forty years.
-Anybody that was over twenty, at the time of the event, died in the wilderness (Numbers 14:29-35).
+Anybody that was over twenty at the time of the event, except Caleb and Joshua, died in the wilderness (Numbers 14:29-35).
 The ten that carried the evil report died almost immediately in a plague (Numbers 14:36-37).
 Today evil reports in a church setting can bring about spiritual death of many saints.
 They walk away from the truth and never come back.
 Let us be careful not to speak evil and not to listen to evil as it will affect us.

 After the Israelites conquered the land (Joshua 1:1 -12:24), the land was divided among the children of Israel (Joshua 13:1 -14:4) as the Lord commanded Moses (Joshua 14:5).
 Then in the following verses (Joshua 14:6-11) Caleb explains to Joshua his rights to the land as given in the following text:

-As the Lord commanded Moses, so the children of Israel did, and they divided the land.
 Then the children of Judah came unto Joshua in Gilgal: and Caleb the son of Jephunneh the Kenezite said unto him, Thou knowest the thing that the Lord said unto Moses the man of God concerning me and thee in Kadeshbarnea.
 Forty years old was I when Moses the servant of the Lord sent me from Kadeshbarnea to espy out the land; and I brought him word again as it was in mine heart.
 Nevertheless my brethren that went up with me made the heart of the people melt: but I wholly followed the Lord my God.
 And Moses sware on that day, saying, Surely the land whereon thy feet have trodden shall be thine inheritance, and thy children's for ever, because thou hast wholly followed the Lord my God.
 And now, behold, the Lord hath kept me alive, as he said, these forty and five years, even since the Lord spake this word unto Moses, while the children of Israel wandered in the wilderness: and now, lo, I am this day fourscore and five years old.
 As yet I am as strong this day as I was in the day that Moses sent me: as my strength was then, even so is my strength now, for war, both to go out, and to come in (Joshua 14:6-11).